sky-uk/feed/README.md

 Multiple feed-ingress controllers can be created per cluster.
 ELBs should be tagged with `sky.uk/KubernetesClusterIngressControllerName=<name>` and feed instances started with `--ingress-controller-name=<name>`.
 Feed instances will attach to ELBs with matching ingress controller names.

-A feed ingress controller will adopt ingress resources with a matching `sky.uk/ingress-controller-name=<value>` annotation.
+A feed ingress controller will adopt ingress resources with a matching `kubernetes.io/ingress.class=<value>` annotation.
-Ingress resources with no annotation will not be adopted and will have no traffic sent to their associated services.
+Ingress resources with no annotation will normally not be adopted and will have no traffic sent to their associated services.
+However, see the deprecated flag `--include-unnamed-ingresses` which instructs feed-ingress to additionally consider ingress resources that have no `kubernetes.io/ingress.class` annotation.

-Use the script `ingresses-without-controller.sh` to find ingresses without this annotation.
+Use the script `unannotated-ingresses.sh` to find ingresses without this annotation.

 #### Support